zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - TODO:
     - duplicate the HP Resource Model and let access to only Guests (to hide coordinates)
     - PeriodO, with Will, in the frame of the ACHP organisation ([here](https://github.com/achp-project/cultural-heritage/tree/main/periodo-projects))
+    - audit the format of the "*City of the Dead*" dataset for its BU
+    - 7 and 8 August, setup of an Arches v7 training DB + documentation

 ---
 ⏰ TODO: